pixl8/preside-ext-map-picker/README.md

 This extension provides simple integration of charts into Preside, implementing the [Chart.js](https://www.chartjs.org/) library.

-Te aim of the extension is to provide simple access to the most commonly-used functionality of the library, while also enabling more complex customisation using configuration options which can be found in the [Chart.js documentation](https://www.chartjs.org/docs/latest/).
+The aim of the extension is to provide simple access to the most commonly-used functionality of the library, while also enabling more complex customisation using configuration options which can be found in the [Chart.js documentation](https://www.chartjs.org/docs/latest/).

 ## Quick start